 Regulations in the pharmaceutical sector are constantly changing, and it’s up to businesses to have a thorough understanding of how those rules impact their marketing efforts when advertising to the public.
-The regulations concerning promotional materials are designed to ensure that consumers are given accurate information that lead them to make sound decisions regarding their health and promote a fair marketplace overall.
+The regulations concerning promotional materials are designed to ensure that consumers are given accurate information that leads them to make sound decisions regarding their health and promote a fair marketplace overall.

 Read more below…